fedeAlterio/SignalsDotnet/README.md

 ## `CollectionSingal<TObservableCollection>`

-A `Singal<TObservableCollection>` is a wrapper around an `ObservableCollection` (or in general something that implements the `INotifyCollectionChanged` interface).
+A `CollectionSingal<TObservableCollection>` is a wrapper around an `ObservableCollection` (or in general something that implements the `INotifyCollectionChanged` interface).
 It listens to both changes of its Value Property, and modifications of the `ObservableCollection` it is wrapping

 It is possible to specify a custom `EqualityComparer` that will be used to check if raise the `PropertyChanged` event.
 It is also possible to force it to raise the event everytime someone sets the property